 “Look, Iliera, if you don’t like…”

-“You want me to use frost magic?”
+“You want me to use ice magic?”
 I scoffed.
 “Are you kidding me?”

 “I want you to stop leaving a charred mess everywhere we go,” Iliera replied.
-“How you do that is not my concern, but if we are going to stop the Iron Horde, and the ogres here in Nagrand, we are going to need the element of surprise.”
+“How you do that is not my concern, but if we are going to stop the Yunai, we are going to need the element of surprise.”

-“I have used fire since the Third War,” I said, feeling a little helpless.
-“I’m not adept at the other magics.”
+“I have used fire since I was a kid,” I said, feeling a little helpless.
+“I’m not adept at other magics.”

-“I’m not challenging your abilities or your prowess, human.”
+“I’m not challenging your abilities or your prowess, Sionis.”
 Iliera assured me.
-“I just want you to maybe consider using some magic that doesn’t call so much attention.”
+“I just want you to consider using some magic that doesn’t call so much attention.”

 “Fine,” I grumbled.
 “I’ll consider it.
 Let me start by putting this fire out.”